-The Insights by Bergmann podcast invites experts to provide a fresh, timely perspective on industry topics and trends in the built environment.
+The Insights by Bergmann podcast invites experts to provide a fresh, timely perspective on industry topics and trends.
 From the latest in renewable energy, to regional economic development, to the Great Lakes watershed, and the need for workplace resilience planning, our team of architecture, engineering and planning professionals share their insights in easy-listening episodes designed to help you stay in-the-know while getting on with your day.

 On this episode, we hear from two of Bergmann’s top executives on the topics and challenges on their mind as they lead a growing Architecture/Engineering/Planning firm -- Bergmann’s President and CEO Pete Giovenco, and Chief HR and Legal Officer Jennie Muscarella.